 Sometimes you want to wait on a condition involving multiple async values.
 This can be achieved without resorting to polling by employing the compose\values() context manager.

-'''

-async with trio_util.compose_values(value_map) as composed
+''' async with trio_util.compose_values(value_map) as composed Async context manager providing a composite of multiple AsyncValues '''

-'''